projectcalico/calico/master/security/http-methods.md

 ### Big picture

-Use Calico network policy for Istio-enabled apps to restrict ingress traffic that match HTTP methods or paths.
+Use Calico network policy for Istio-enabled apps to restrict ingress traffic that matches HTTP methods or paths.

 ### Value

-Customer-facing applications like web apps can benefit from selective restrictions on ingress traffic (for example, HTTP GET requests).
+Istio is ideal for applying policy for operational goals and for security that operates at the application layer.
+However, for security goals inside a cluster, Calico network policy is required.
+Using Calico network policy, you can restrict ingress traffic using HTTP methods inside clusters, and outside cluster Update(like web apps).

 ### Features

 This how-to guide uses the following Calico features:

-- **NetworkPolicy**
-- **GlobalNetworkPolicy** with http match criteria to restrict traffic using:
+- **NetworkPolicy** and **GlobalNetworkPolicy** with http match criteria to restrict traffic using:
   - Standard HTTP methods
   - Paths (exact and prefix)